 - A. Applicability.
 The standards of this section apply to fences, freestanding walls, dense hedges, and similar structures.
 Walls and fences, depending on their height, may require approval of a building permit.
 Walls and fences within non-residential districts (excluding Natural Resource and Agricultural districts) are further regulated by the County's Design Guidelines. - B. Maximum Height.
 Fences, walls, hedges, and similar structures shall be limited to the maximum heights stated below.
 Fences and walls depending on height and construction style may require a building permit. - 1.
 Front Yards and Street Side Yards.
 Within the Valley Growth Boundary the required front and corner side yards, or along the exterior boundaries of such yards; fences, hedges, and freestanding walls may not exceed a height of three feet.
-They may achieve a height of four feet provided that the top foot or entire fence height is of open or lattice-type design and achieves at least 25 percent transparency.
-For non-residential uses a taller fence or wall height may be permitted when a business need can be demonstrated to the Planning Director to allow additional height through a Waiver.
+Fences may be placed at the back of the sidewalk if tThey may achieve a height of four feet provided that the top foot or entire fence height is of open or lattice-type design and achieves at least 25 percent transparency.
+For non-residential uses a taller fence or wall height may be permitted when a business need can be demonstrated to the Planning Director to allow additional height through a Waiver. - a.

-Outside the Valley Growth Boundary or on agricultural properties within the Valley Growth Boundary, fencing along front and street side yards may be open "agricultural style" fencing up to six feet in height unless a need can be made to the Planning Director to allow additional height through a Waiver.

-- a.
 Outside the front and street side yard area (setback is established by zone district) fences, hedges, and walls up to eight feet in height may be permitted.
 Fences taller than eight feet in height may be permitted for noise attenuation as determined by a noise analysis or in non-residential zones when a demonstrated security need can be demonstrated to the Planning Director through a Waiver. - b.
-Within the Valley Growth Boundary and Residential Zoning Districts, fences up to eight feet in height may be placed five feet from the back of the sidewalk or 10 feet from the back of the right of way line from the street side of a corner lot. - 2.
-Decorative Features.
+Within the Residential Districts of the Valley Growth Boundary, fences up to eight feet in height may be placed five feet from the back of the sidewalk or 10 feet from the back of the right of way line from the street side of a corner lot.

+Outside the Valley Growth Boundary or on agricultural properties within the Valley Growth Boundary, fencing along the front and street side yard property lines may be open "agricultural style" fencing up to six feet in height unless a need can be made to the Planning Director to allow additional height through a Waiver.

+- 2. Decorative Features.
 Within the Valley Growth Boundary, one pedestrian entry gateway, trellis, or other decorative structure per street frontage or 100 feet of linear frontage is permitted in the required front or corner side yard of each lot, provided that the maximum height or width of the structure does not exceed 10 feet.
 Such decorative feature shall not have any solid obstruction that exceeds two feet in diameter between the height of three and 10 feet.
 Decorative walls in excess of three feet shall be located outside of the setback area in front of the house and shall meet all other standards of this section.
 Gates and decorative features at vehicle entries may exceed ten feet in width, but shall be designed to ensure adequate visual clearance is maintained as determined by the Public Works Director. - 3.
 Interior Side and Rear Yards.
 No fence, hedge, or freestanding wall within or along the exterior boundary of the required side or rear yards shall exceed a height of eight feet unless required for noise attenuation as determined by a noise analysis or in non-residential zones when a demonstrated security need can be demonstrated to the Planning Director through a Waiver.